Play School (British TV series): Contents of the show

 Both the clock and the three window option live on in the children's programme Tikkabilla, which borrows much from Play School, while a similar choice of portal into a film clip was provided by the abdomen-mounted video displays in the children's show Teletubbies.

 Most of the programmes were studio-based, but there were a number of outside broadcasts at a variety of locations, such as zoos, seasides, central London, churches, schools and farms.

 There would also be songs, games, poems and stories, as well as regular painting and craft activities.
 The presenters would frequently invite the younger viewers to participate at home, usually by means of the prompt, 'Can you do that?'
 They normally signed off at the end of each episode by saying, "Time for us to go now, but only until tomorrow, so goodbye until tomorrow" – or, at the end of a week, "Goodbye, until it's our turn to be here again".
 (The latter phrase stemmed from the fact that the presenters changed from one week to the next.)

 From 1971 to 1984, Play School also had a sister programme called Play Away.

-Many 2 inch Quadruplex videotape master copies of Play School editions were wiped by the BBC in 1993 on the assumption that they were of no further use and that examples of some other episodes were sufficient.
+Many 2 inch Quadruplex videotape master copies of Play School editions were wiped by the BBC in 1993 on the assumption that they were of no further use and that only a small number of episodes needed to be retained in the archive.
+As a result 3664 went missing.

+On 14 October, 2024, the Film Is Fabulous project announced that they had recovered an episode of the show, namely the black-and-white episode first broadcast on 12th August, 1965, with presenters Marian Diamond and Rick Jones. the recovery of the episode is aptly timed as the show was celebrating its 60th anniversary.
+This brought the number of episodes missing down to 3663.

 Overseas sales and adoption

 Play School was sold to Australia, and was then followed by local production.
-The Australian version has been produced since 1966.
+The Australian version has been produced since 1966, and is the only version still in production.
 Similarly New Zealand bought the programme before producing their own from 1972 to 1982 & 1986 to 1989.
 The Canadian adaptation was Polka Dot Door and ran from 1971 to 1993.

-Other countries including Lekestue in Norway (1971–81), Das Spielhaus in Switzerland (1968-1994), Das Kleine Haus in Austria (1969-1975), Giocagiò in Italy (1966-1970), La Casa Del Reloj in Spain (1971–74), and Israel were provided with scripts and film segments so they could produce their own versions.
+Other countries including Lekestue in Norway (1971–81), Das Spielhaus in Switzerland (1968–1994), Das Kleine Haus in Austria (1969–1975), Giocagiò in Italy (1966–1970), La Casa Del Reloj in Spain (1971–74), and Israel were provided with scripts and film segments so they could produce their own versions.